mmmirrra/mmmirrra.github.io/_posts/2023-08-01-MultimediaSystem-overview.markdown

 #### Improvement of computer performance

-- Computer performance is important for processing multimedia data
+- Computer performance is important for processing multimedia data.
-  - When Multimedia data is stored on a computer, a huge amount of memory is required
+  - When Multimedia data is stored on a computer, a huge amount of memory is required.
-  - In order to process large amounts of information in real time, fast computer processing speed is required
+  - In order to process large amounts of information in real time, fast computer processing speed is required.
 <br />
 - Memory capacity according to multimedia data type